 However, with time, the approach to eCommerce changed drastically.
 Along came the omnichannel approach that retailers had to embrace if they wanted to keep up with competition.
 With this shift came the concept of headless commerce solutions that can handle the ever-growing demand for more and more commerce channels.

 With so many commerce solutions available on the market, retailers nowadays have a much bigger choice of platforms best suited for their business.
+For this exact reason, we have created the ultimate buyer's guide that entails all the major considerations when choosing an eCommerce solution, to help with evaluating your eCommerce solution options.

 Should retailers choose Magento?